 Causes of glomerulonephritis

-If you're diagnosed with an inherited type of glomerulonephritis, your doctor can advise you about the chances of someone else in your family being affected.
+If you're diagnosed with an inherited type of glomerulonephritis, a doctor can advise you about the chances of someone else in your family being affected.

 They may recommend screening, which can identify people who may be at increased risk of developing the condition.

 Treatment for glomerulonephritis depends on the cause and severity of your condition.
-Mild cases may not need any treatment.
+If an underlying condition can be identified, treating it can help.

 Treatment can be as simple as making changes to your diet, such as eating less salt to reduce the strain on your kidneys.

-Medication to lower blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors, is commonly prescribed because they help protect the kidneys.
+Medicine to lower blood pressure, such as angiotensin-converting enzyme (ACE) inhibitors, is commonly prescribed because it helps protect the kidneys.

-If the condition is caused by a problem with your immune system, medication called immunosuppressants may be used.
+If the condition is caused by a problem with your immune system, medicine called immunosuppressants may be used.